 Introduction by Tom Freeland

-Mississippi barbecue has a few elements found in other states.
-The earliest extant commercial establishmrom the 1920s, when good roads and inexpensive cars catalyzed American automobilents such as Abe’s in Clarksdale are fe culture.
-Mississippi barbecue is ethnically diverse—Abe’s was and is Lebanese owned, and Old Timer’s in Richland has a Greek proprietor.
+Mississippi barbecue shares a few characteristics with other states.
+The earliest extant commercial establishments were founded in the 1920s, when good roads and inexpensive cars catalyzed American automobile culture.
+And Mississippi barbecue is often ethnically diverse, as illustrated by Abe’s Bar-B-Q in Clarksdale, founded by a Lebanese immigrant.

 Community barbecues have a long tradition in the state and may be more central to the history of Mississippi barbecue than commercial places.
 In Panola, Lafayette, and Tate Counties, goat barbecue has been a part of summer picnics and reunions for generations.
 The Turner family’s Labor Day picnic in Gravel Springs is almost certainly the oldest public barbecue event in the state, held in a small community that produced musicians like Fred McDowell, Othar Turner, Napoleon Strickland, and the Hemphill family.